astur/errsome/README.md

     at REPLServer.Interface._line (readline.js:631:8) field: 'bla' }
 > errsome(err)
 { name: 'TypeError',
-  message: 'This is a message',
+  message: ['This is a message', 'Multi line'],
   stack:
    [ 'at repl:1:13',
      'at ContextifyScript.Script.runInThisContext (vm.js:50:33)',